Compton House, Liverpool: History

 In the aftermath of the fire, the business was assessed for damages with a loss of £200,000 for stock plus £100,000 for the building.
 A further 1,200 jobs were also lost.
 Owing to much of the company's stock being insured James Reddecliffe Jeffery went ahead and bought Woolton Hall and made plans for Compton House to be rebuilt.
 A design for the new building was completed within just two weeks by architecture firm Thomas Haigh and Company.
 Construction of the building was fast and the business re-opened just 18 months later in 1867.
 After some time William Jeffery developed Apoplexy leaving his brother to run the store alone.
 Eventually the cost of running the store outran the income and in March 1871 the store closed.

 In 1873, two years after being abandoned, Compton House reopened as Compton Hotel under the management of William Russell.
 Although a hotel, the ground floor featured a number of different shops including a hatters, a hosiery and a drapers.
 The hotel itself consisted of 250 rooms with numerous more including a saloon, coffee room, billiard room, reading room, writing room, smoking room, dining room as well as adjoining ladies and gentlemen's drawing rooms.
 A main focus of the hotel was in accommodating for American guests arriving via Trans-Atlantic steamers at Liverpool's landing stage.
 This appeal to Americans is reflected by the inclusion of symbolic eagles within the building's architecture.
-In 1927, as Liverpool's economy began to decline the hotel closed and was replaced two years later by retailer Marks & Spencers' who til this day continue to occupy the building, though they now have plans to relocate.
+In 1927, as Liverpool's economy began to decline the hotel closed and was replaced two years later by retailer Marks & Spencers' who occupied the building until 2023.
+In January 2024, it was announced that Frasers Group had purchased the lease.